-5 Common Reasons Form N-400 Gets Denied
+Top Reasons Why Form N-400 Gets Denied (and How to Avoid Them)

 Citizenship

-It’s important to understand that by filing N-400, the applicant is inviting U.S. Citizenship and Immigration Services (USCIS) to thoroughly review the immigrant’s entire case file one more time.
+It’s important to understand that by filing N-400, the applicant is inviting USCIS to thoroughly review the immigrant’s entire case file one more time.
 There can be risks associated with this.
 USCIS may uncover something it didn’t find before.
 Therefore, it’s worthwhile to understand where other applicants have run into trouble.
 If you believe one of the following scenarios may affect you, speak to an immigration attorney before filing Form N-400.

-Five common reasons for a continuation or denial of a Form N-400, Application for Naturalization, include:
+In no particular order, seven of the more common reasons for a continuation or denial of a Form N-400, Application for Naturalization, include:

 REASON